Skip to Content

 When it comes to choosing which sugar substitute to use for this pie, I have several for you to choose from.

-Like I mentioned earlier my go-to choice is Lakanto Monk Fruit because the texture is spot on and since there is barely any aftertaste.
+As I mentioned earlier, my go-to choice is Lakanto Monk Fruit because the texture is spot on and there is barely any aftertaste.

-I’m also partial to Swerve an erythritol blend.
-Similar to Lakanto it uses sugar alcohols and has a 0 % impact on blood sugar.
+I’m also partial to Swerve’s erythritol blend.
+Similar to Lakanto, it uses sugar alcohols and has a 0% impact on blood sugar.

-You will want to use the Splenda that has a bulking agent.
+You will want to use Splenda, which has a bulking agent.
 It’s the one that comes in larger bags.

 keto coconut flour pie crust